mayank95b/ML_based_Used_Car_Price_Predictor_App/README.md

 ## Software and Libraries

-This project uses the following software and Python libraries:
+This project uses the following software and Python frameworks/libraries:

-    - Python
+    Python
-    - NumPy
+    NumPy
-    - pandas
+    pandas
     matplotlib
     scikit-learn
     Flask